 Note: The Appropriations and Authorizations are all based on the Fiscal Year.

 The Federal Budget extends for the Fiscal Year, which begins on October 1st and expires each year on September 30th.
 Without passing a new spending bill, the government will essentially shut down.
-However, the government can pass what is called a Continuing Resolution (CR) which allows the government to continue functioning for a certain amount of time.
+However, the government can pass a Continuing Resolution (CR), which allows the government to continue functioning for a certain amount of time.

-Continuing resolutions are not automatic and they must be voted on and passed before they can be enacted.
+Continuing resolutions are not automatic and must be voted on and passed before they can be enacted.
 These CRs also come with expiration dates.
 They can last anywhere from a few days to a few months.
-Sometimes the continuing resolutions are extended or new continuing resolutions are passed to buy more time.
+Sometimes, the continuing resolutions are extended, or new continuing resolutions are passed to buy more time.

 What Happens if the Government Shuts Down?

 Each government shutdown is slightly different.
-The Office of Management and Budget determines the exact government agencies that will be impacted by a government shutdown.
+The Office of Management and Budget determines the exact government agencies a government shutdown will impact.

 In general, emergency and essential services remain operational.
-This generally includes the military, air traffic controllers, TSA, federal law enforcement officers, and federally funded medical personnel.
+This usually includes the military, air traffic controllers, Transportation Security Administration (TSA), federal law enforcement officers, and federally funded medical personnel.

 However, it does not always include the entire Department of Defense workforce, including traditional members of the Guard or Reserves, dual-status technicians, and many others.

-In some instances, Congress passed emergency funding bills to keep certain government organizations operational, while other parts of the government were temporarily shut down.
-In some years, this emergency funding has included military pay and benefits, while in other years, it did not.
+In some instances, Congress passed emergency funding bills to keep certain government organizations operational while other parts of the government were temporarily shut down.
+This emergency funding included military pay and benefits in some years, while others did not.